singhalshubh/SMS-Encryption-MobileApplication/README.md

 accessing the contacts.
 The user can instantly see his message and the corresponding cipher text.
 There is a tutorial accompanied to understand how the encryption and decryption is being done.
 The receiver finally will receive the sms which this application will decrypt and store in its inbox.
-The app also supports group messaging, wherein a common message can be sent to a group of receivers
+The app also supports group messaging, wherein a common message can be sent to a group of receivers.

+It provides an additional layer of Encryption of AES as GCM is vulnerable to many known attacks.
+Supports API level 25 and below.